-Getting your driver’s license is an exciting milestone unlike any — it gives you the freedom and independence to go wherever you want, whenever you want.
+Getting your driver’s license in the US is an exciting milestone unlike any — it gives you the freedom and independence to go wherever you want, whenever you want.
 No more waiting for the bus!
 No more having to call a cab!
 But learning how to drive or parallel park is one thing, and fully realizing that the lives of your passengers rest in your hands is another.
 You know you’re ready for this responsibility if you’ve already cultivated a good diabetes management habit — responsibility to others starts with being responsible for yourself.

 Many people with Type 1 have been able to successfully obtain their licenses and maintain them.
-Here’s a quick guide to what you may expect at the Department of Motor Vehicles.
+Here’s a quick guide to what you may expect at the US Department of Motor Vehicles.
 For specific state-by-state guidelines, consult your DMV for the latest and most accurate information or enter your state in the ADA’s database for driver’s license laws affecting those with diabetes.

 Depending on your state, your application form is probably going to ask if you have any medical condition that might affect your driving behavior.
 You might be asked specifically if you have diabetes.
 While this can sound like an unfair question, you will be given a chance to prove that you can be a good driver.
 Paying attention to the wording of the question will help you — if it asks if you’ve ever lost consciousness, but you’ve never had a hypoglycemic episode, then you can safely answer, “No.” Otherwise, if they want you to specify your type of diabetes, you’ll have to answer accordingly.

 The next step in most states’ applications is having your physician fill out a form or statement attesting that any medical condition you have will not affect your ability to drive safely.
 This is where your history as a responsible Type 1 diabetes patient counts the most.
 Your physician is going to be asked if he or she has any reason to be concerned about you driving.
 Some questions may likely be about the following: